Work with interactive mapping tools from across the Census Bureau.

 Not all respondents answer every item on the questionnaire.
-There are also questionnaires that are not returned despite efforts to gain a response.
 Imputation is the process of filling in missing or invalid data with reasonable values in order to have a complete data set.

-The Annual Survey of Public Pensions: State- and Locally-Administered Data released data for Fiscal Year 2011 on November 15, 2012.
-Users should note that this release also includes revisions for Fiscal Years 2007, 2008, 2009, and 2010.
-The revised data are accessible on the survey's website.
+The 2012 Census of Governments: Finance—Survey of Public Pensions: State- and Locally-Administered Defined Benefit Data released data for Fiscal Year 2012 on April 29, 2014.
+Users should note that this release also includes revisions to Fiscal Years 2007, 2008, 2009, 2010, and 2011.
+The revised data are accessible through all viewable and downloadable data files on the survey's website.

-For further information, please refer to the 2011 Annual Survey of Public Pensions: State- and Locally-Administered Defined Benefit 2011 Survey Methodology.[PDF 124KB]
+For further information, please refer to the 2012 Census of Governments: Finance – Survey of Public Pensions: State- and Locally-Administered Defined Benefit Data 2012 Survey Methodology [PDF, 124KB]